LeoAnnArbor/SDC_Semantic_Segmentation/README.md

 ### Results
 Here are some of results.
-The algorithm is able to segment between road and not road for msot of the part in an image
+The algorithm is able to segment between road and not road for most of the part in an image

 ![](images/um_000003.png)
 ![](images/um_000008.png)